marble/typo3-incoming-notes/Documentation/DocsTypo3Org/Actions/Index.rst

   /home/mbless/HTDOCS/git.typo3.org/Documentation/cron_rebuild.sh

-A lockfile will be created and remove at the end of the job.
-A lockfile that is older than twelve hours will always be ignored and removed.
-In the course of this script several calls will be made.
+This is mainly a dispatcher that makes sure that in the end each individual ``cron_rebuild.sh`` file of each documentation project is call.
+Only one such process at a time should be running on the server.
+To achieve that a lockfile will be created in the beginning of the job and it will be removed at the end of the job.
+In case something goes wrong it could happen that such a lockfile continues to exist after the end of the job.
+To provide a "self healing" mechanism her any lockfile that is older than twelve hours will be ignored and removed automatically.

+The script will directly call several other scripts.

 Several build files of individual documentation projects will be called directly from here.
 For example::